What Is Extended Term Insurance and Who Should Buy It?

 The extended term life insurance nonforfeiture option is a common choice under this clause.
 It allows policyholders to convert their permanent life insurance into term life insurance using the accumulated cash.

-How are Extended Term Insurance Costs Calculated?
+How Are Extended Term Insurance Costs Calculated?

 To calculate costs for extended term insurance, insurers use the accumulated cash value of the permanent life policy and factor in the insured's age at the time of conversion.
-This ensures coverage continuation without new premium payments.
+This provides coverage continuation without new premium payments.

 Insurers apply the total cash value as a pre-paid premium for the term insurance, which directly determines the term's duration.
 The insured's age influences the cost per year of term coverage, establishing how long the cash value can maintain the policy.